FallenKarfagen/FallenKarfagen/README.md

 ## Hi there 👋

+- I'm a PhD student at KAUST, Inorganic Membrane Research Lab
+- I work on membranes and crystalline structures
 - I'm currently learning Python
-- I'm a PhD student in Chemistry
-- I work on membranes and crystalline structures
 - Reach me using Telegram: @fallenkarfagen or Discord @wht_s_lv

 <!--